 Unlike OBJ and FBX, glTF is very efficient at transferring 3D model data, and it has a very rich set of features.
 Writing a loader for glTF is fast and efficient, and glTF is an open standard.
 In short, it meets the goals it was set out to achieve.

 gITF is being put to use in a number of industries.
 It can be imported and exported by our Threekit platform as well as the Clara.io 3D editor.
 Our clients, including Crate & Barrel, are using glTF to support their in-app AR experiences.
 Additionally, Google is exploring using glTF for its 3D advertisements, and Microsoft allows you to take a glTF file and embed it into a Powerpoint or Word document.
 On Facebook, you can create interactive 3D posts using the glTF format like the one below:

 glTF’s adoption is bound to grow.

 In the e-commerce space, more and more websites are going to be offering their glTF 3D models to the end user.
-End users of the brand’s or a manufacturer’s website will be able to view the product they are researching or buying in 3D directly on the website.
-With platforms like ThreeKit, they will also be able to configure and customize those products.
-The key element of such offering is the ability for the end user to download and preview their configured and personalized goods on their phone in AR or to add their content to room designers.
+Users of a brand’s or manufacturer’s website will be able to view the product they are researching in 3D directly on the website.
+With platforms like Threekit, they will also be able to configure and customize those products.
+The key element of such an offering is the ability for the end user to download and preview their configured and personalized goods on their phone in AR or to add their content to room designers.

 3D content creation tools, like Clara.io, Maya and Blender, will import and export glTF files and game engines like Unreal Engine and Unity will import them.